-Authenticate users using SAML 2.0 with your identity
+Authenticate users using SAML 2.0 with your identity provider.

 SAML exchanges authentication and authorization data